iwdgo/processorfeatures/README.md

 ### Version history

-API is still a prototype
+API is in development.
+ARM is under development.